 Today’s workforce is on the move, but staying productive while traveling can be challenge.
 How do you get work done on-the-go?
 Do you have a list of your favorite mobile apps?
-Have you used any cloud-based online business tools that could be highlighted through these roundup style blog post ideas?
+Have you used any cloud-based blogging tools or other online business tools that could be highlighted through these roundup style blog post ideas?
 What kind of laptop do you prefer?
 Share your experiences and ask your readers for their recommendations to spark some engagement.

 61. Get candid and share the ups and downs of running your business

 Entrepreneurship is glamorized in media these days.
 Most people think of young techies managing their internet businesses from laptops while on tropical beaches, Mai Tais in hand.
 While a few do enjoy that kind of success and freedom, the harsh reality is that entrepreneurs as a whole suffer from a disproportionate amount of emotional and mental health issues.
 Reveal the highs and lows you’ve experienced building your business.
 Your candor with these kinds of blog post ideas will be refreshing.

 62. Make a list of your favorite tools, apps, blogs, and websites